Interpretable Machine Learning for Survival Analysis: Data Application Example

 The primary motivation behind the methodologies discussed in this paper lies in the generation of explanations for different types of survival models.
 These explanations play a crucial role in interpreting and comprehending pivotal model decisions, ideally contributing to uncovering novel universal domain specific knowledge.
-In order to demonstrate a potential use, we employ several of the discussed interpretable machine learning techniques on four models trained with real-world data sourced from the Demographic and Health Survey of the US-Agency for International Development (US-AID)\cite{Ghana2014}.
-The focal objective is to predict the under-5 year survival time of children in Ghana in 2014, leveraging a set of 12 demographic, medical, and socio-economic features.
-A descriptive overview table detailing the features of interest can be found in the appendix (see Table~\ref{tab:features} in Appendix~\ref{app1}).
+In order to demonstrate a potential use, we employ several of the discussed interpretable machine learning techniques on four models trained with real-world data from the well-known German Breast Cancer Study Group (GBSG2) dataset\cite{schumacher1994}.
+The focal objective is to predict cancer recurrence, leveraging a set of 7 demographic and clinical features and one treatment feature for hormonal therapy.
+A descriptive overview table detailing the features of interest can be found in Appendix~\ref{app1:data_example}) (see Table~\ref{tab:features}.